 - Continue to work cooperatively with DEEP officials to find a way for FOH to lease buildings on site ( Greenhouse, Estate manager’s cottage, Enders house) in order to use FOH funds to continue restoration work

-- Continue small scale public events
+- Within the confine of COVID restrictions continue small scale public events

 - Restore/increase heirloom orchard started 25 years ago by FOH